 Most mainstream medical thought doesn’t treat healthy people with a sluggish feeling by gentle detoxification.
 Yet in all traditional cultures, including the grass roots culture thriving in pockets of your area as well as far-off locations, cleansing is practiced because we feel better when we do it.
 Even our human ancestors switched easily from burning starchy foods for fuel, using insulin as the main hormone, to burning fat during seasons with less available fruit, very little food at all, or mainly meat.

 The Benefits of Cleansing

-A few of the reasons people enjoy a natural cleanse:
+A few of the reasons people enjoy an organic cleanse:

 • To help support skin clarity and radiance.

 • Painlessly helps alleviate occasional constipation.